bachvietdo01/bachvietdo01.github.io/_posts/2025-06-28-diffusion-models-ddpm.md

 \end{align}
 $$

 Note that the model $p_{\theta}$ is in the second argument of the KL, known as the forward KL, which differs from the typical reverse KL used in Variational Inference.
-Nevertheless, we can use Jensen Inequality to show that $(2)$ is lower bounded by log negavitve log likelihood under the model $p_{\theta}$,i.e.,
+Nevertheless, we can use Jensen Inequality to show that $(2)$ is lower bounded by log negavitve log likelihood under the model $p_{\theta}$, i.e.,

 $$
 \begin{align}